$31.15-$38.59 hourly / $5,399.67-$6,689.24 monthly / $64,796.04-$80,270.88 annual

 Education and Experience:

-One year of full-time paid professional-level experience in one of the following areas: position-classification, compensation, wage and salary administration, recruitment and selection, affirmative action, or employer-employee relations.
+B. A bachelor's degree from a recognized college or university, preferably with a major in industrial or organizational psychology, human resources management, public administration, or a related field AND one year of full-time, paid, professional-level personnel experience in one of the following areas: position-classification, wage and salary administration, recruitment and selection, affirmative action, or employee and labor relations.
 Public personnel work is desirable.

 Our class specification generally describes the duties, responsibilities, and requirements characteristic of the position(s) within this job class.
 The duties, responsibilities, and requirements of a particular position within this class may vary from the duties of other positions within the class.